 Chet married a few months ago, a charming, gentle girl to whom he is everything in the world.
 Hal did not go up as fast as it seemed he would.
 He had a falling out with Miss Richards, it seemed, and her brother let Hal out the following season.
 His voice went back on him, too, because of the emotional and business tangle he was in, I suppose.
-He has a sushe was in, I suppose.
 He has a sustaining spot on a small station, though, and perhaps will make his way up again after a time-if he finds the right woman to give him his chance.